imolinuevo/social-news/README.md

 				- Upper community bar: link to community
 				- Full title: on click open post panel
 				- Faded description
-				- Link to comments with count: on click show comments in popup 1.4.
+				- Link to comments with count: on click show comments in modal 1.4.
 Right panel
 		- Accordion of list of list of items with subitems: on click navigate to community 1.5.
 Footer panel
 		- Links to static pages and license
 	1.6.
-Login popup
+Login modal
 		- Can only be oppened if not logged in
 		- Log in or register form
 2. Post detail panel
-	- On ESC close popup
+	- On ESC close modal
-	- On click outside the panel: close popup
+	- On click outside the panel: close modal
 	2.1.
 Top panel
 		- Upvote or downvote buttons with result: on click save user vote
 		- Shortened title